 Step 1: Pass a Resolution for Change of Name

-Partners must first approve the name change by passing a formal resolution during a meeting or through written consent.
-This resolution must include the name, LLP identification number, existing name, proposed new name, resolution date, and signatures of all partners.
+Partners begin by approving the name change through a formal resolution, passed either in a meeting or by written consent.
+The resolution must record the LLP Identification Number, the existing name, the proposed new name, the date, and the signatures of all partners.

-Partners must also authorize a designated partner to complete filings on behalf of the LLP.
-This resolution acts as the official internal approval for the entire process and must be prepared before starting any filing.
+It must also authorize a designated partner to handle the filings.
+This resolution serves as the internal approval for the entire process, so partners must prepare it before any filing begins.

 Step 2: Apply for Name Reservation Using RUN-LLP

-After passing the resolution, the designated partner must log into the MCA portal at mca.gov.in and access the RUN-LLP form under LLP e-Filing services.
-The applicant can propose up to two names in a single RUN-LLP submission.
+Once the resolution is in place, the designated partner logs into the MCA portal at mca.gov.in and opens the RUN-LLP form under LLP e-Filing services.
+The applicant may propose up to two (2) names in a single submission.

-If the proposed names are rejected, the MCA grants one opportunity to resubmit with two new names.
-The approved name is reserved for three months from the date of approval.
-The LLP must file Form LLP-5 within this 90-day validity period.
+If the Registrar rejects both names, the MCA allows one resubmission with two fresh names.
+The approved name stays reserved for 3 months from the date of approval.

 Step 3: File Form LLP-5 (Notice of Change of Name)